kubeshop/testkube/docs/docs/12-FAQ.md

 pod/testkube-operator-controller-manager-77ffbb8fdc-rxhvx   2/2     Running   0          5d23h
 ```

-- If any of this doesn't help contact us on [Discord](https://discord.com/invite/6zupCZFQbe)
+- If these options do not solve the problem, please contact us on [Discord](https://discord.com/invite/6zupCZFQbe).